nmartin198/pyHS2MF6/docsrc/cs_sa_HSPF.rst

 Standalone HSPF Model
 ======================

-The case study application was developed to assist in pyHS2MF6 development and testing.
-Consequently, there was not an existing HSPF model to use as a starting point.
-However, a standalone HSPF model was created expressly for testing pyHS2MF6.
+This case study application was developed to assist in pyHS2MF6 development and testing.
+There was not an existing HSPF model to use as a starting point.
+A standalone HSPF model was created expressly for testing pyHS2MF6.

 **mHSP2** is the name of the standalone HSPF component of pyHS2MF6.